-Here is my attempt to understand why website speed is essential and why it determines the traffic of a website:
+This article is my attempt to help you understand why website speed is essential and why it determines the traffic of a website and thus resulting in better conversion and sales.

 Importance of Website Speed